Home Pricing

 Updated on: March 1, 2024

-1. Remove your data from data brokers sites
+1. Remove your data from data broker sites.

-2. Delete your social media profiles (or make it private)
+2. Delete your social media profiles (or make them private).

-• straight from Google Search Engine Result Page
+• straight from Google’s Search Engine Result Page.

 If you want to remove an image of yourself from Google, follow this guide instead.